olebole/irafdoc/doc/tasks/noao/digiphot/apphot/fitpsf.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; display dev$ypix 1 fi+

+  ... display the image

   ap&gt; fitpsf dev$ypix 11 noise=constant

+  ... type ? to see the help screen

+  ... move the image cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or type
       CR to accept the default value
+  ... set the fitting box width, fwhmpsf, and sigma using the graphics
       cursor and the stellar radial profile plot
+  ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify the parameters

+  ... type the w key to save the parameters in the parameter files

+  ... move the image cursor to the stars of interest and tap
       the space bar

+  ... a one line summary of the fitted parameters will appear on the
       standard output for each star measured

+  ... type q to quit and another q to confirm the quit

+  ... the full output will appear in ypix.psf.1
   </pre></div>
   <p>
   2. Compute the radial Gaussian function  parameters for a few  stars in